Lana-C/git-test/yolo-training-docker/README.md

 ### Training setup
 Setting up training on a new annotated dataset involves several preparation steps (detailed instructions can also be found in the darkflow repository).
 Here we assume that we are initializing training of the CNN from existing configurations and pre-trained weights available [here](https://pjreddie.com/darknet/yolo/).

-1. If needed, depending on the number of classes that should be trained for, existing configuration files (.cfg) should be adjusted as per instructions in the darkflow repository: make a copy of the original `.cfg` file you choose and change classes in the [region] layer (the last layer) to the number of classes you are going to train for.
+1. If needed, depending on the number of classes that should be trained for, one of existing configuration files provided in the darkflow [repo](https://github.com/thtrieu/darkflow/tree/master/cfg) or [here](https://pjreddie.com/darknet/yolo/) should be adjusted as per instructions in the darkflow repository: make a copy of the original `.cfg` file you choose and change classes in the [region] layer (the last layer) to the number of classes you are going to train for.
 In our example, we are going to use the `yolov2.cfg` to create  `yolov2_new.cfg` and set classes to 3.

     ```python
     ...